-Whether you’re looking to enjoy a cheap city break to Krakow with your loved one, or want to treat yourself to some cultural time travel and experience a life a million miles from home, the city opens a world of new experiences and will leave you with memories for years to come.
+Whether you’re looking to enjoy cheap city breaks to Krakow with your loved one, or want to treat yourself to some cultural time travel and experience a bygone facade, the city opens a world of new experiences and will leave you with memories for years to come.

 If you'd like a little help choosing the best holiday for you, why not download our new app which takes all the hard work out of personalising your holiday.
 Now you can plan that fabulous getaway on your tablet or phone!

-The city sings with ancient treasures, artefacts and art works, which can be admired within its museums and galleries.
-The National Museum showcases a huge array of work spanning a number of centuries and artistic movements, while the Krakow Historical Museum and the Archaeological Museum give you the chance to trace the footsteps of times gone by.
+Culture vultures will be well catered for during their Krakow city breaks, and they will revel in the array of engaging museums on offer.
+The National Museum showcases a huge array of work spanning a number of centuries and artistic movements, while the Krakow Historical Museum and the Archaeological Museum give you the chance to trace the footsteps of the city’s past.

 Once you've experienced the beautiful architecture and the intriguing history of the city, it’ll be time to enjoy some hearty local cuisine or the tempting spirits favoured by the locals.
 After dinner, you can choose to join in with the lively nightlife, experience the cafe culture in the popular Market Square, or for a spot of artistic culture, spend an evening at one of the renowned theatres like the Slowacki, where many acclaimed companies perform.

 Wawel Cathedral and Wawel Castle, home of the Polish kings for centuries, have for many years been a popular tourist attraction in the city.
 Krakow is also home to a large zoo where animal lovers can visit hundreds of fascinating species during their Krakow city break.
 The city is also home to a large number of museums where visitors can find out more about Krakow's rich history and culture.